BigMachine1/navigation-consume-api-example/README.md

-# simple example of how to use React Natigation and consume an API with axios
+# Simple example of how to use React Natigation and consume an API with axios